obellprat/augur-hakesch/README.md

 ## License

-See the project repository for license information.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.